Знижений оваріальний резерв

 • Ovarian reserve may begin to decrease at age 30 or even earlier and decreases rapidly after age 40.

-• Begin testing for decreased ovarian reserve by measuring FSH or estradiol levels, and measure antimüllerian hormone (AMH) level and/or antral follicle count (AFC) to confirm the diagnosis.
+• Begin testing for diminished ovarian reserve by measuring FSH or estradiol levels, and measure antimüllerian hormone (AMH) level and/or antral follicle count (AFC) to confirm the diagnosis.

-• If women are > 42 or ovarian reserve is decreased, consider assisted reproductive techniques using donor oocytes.
+• If women are > 42 years or ovarian reserve is decreased, consider assisted reproductive technologies using donor oocytes.